n-sanitdee/northern-thai-llm-site/README.md

 This repository is the **public companion site** for **LannaBench** — a research benchmark evaluating how well frontier and open-weight LLMs handle translation between Northern Thai and Standard Thai in both directions.

-The main codebase is private while the project is in progress.
-This repo hosts public-facing reference pages, benchmark results, and documentation.

 ### Why Northern Thai?

 Northern Thai (*kam mueang* / ᨣᩴᩤᨾᩮᩬᩥᨦ, ISO `nort2740`) is spoken across eight provinces of Northern Thailand by millions of speakers.
-Despite this, it is **severely under-represented in modern NLP benchmarks** — most Thai-language models treat it as noise or Standard Thai (`thai1261`) with unusual orthography.
+Despite this, it is **severely under-represented in modern NLP benchmarks**.

-LannaBench is a small step toward changing that.

 -----